 - Flowood - $1,017

 And townhouse folks, you're up next.
-As seen on zillow.com, the range in monthly rent starts low at about $400/month for a one-bed/one-bath place, and caps off around $2,500/month for a three-bed/three-bath place.
+The range in monthly rent starts low at about $400/month for a one-bed/one-bath place, and caps off around $2,500/month for a three-bed/three-bath place.

 Pick up Some Hurricane Insurance in Mississippi